tomasbjerre/dictator-builder/dictatorconfig.md

 ### `notHaveJsonPathNodes` (array)

-The object is an array with all elements of the type `DictatableConfigActionExpression`.
+The object is an array with all elements of the type `string`.

 ### `target` (string Can be a file or folder, if it does not exists it will be treated as a folder., required)